-- Please detach along perforated line and mail in the envelope provided. -
+$\boldsymbol{\hat{a}}$ Please detach along perforated line and mail in the envelope provided. $\boldsymbol{\hat{a}}$

 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE [X]
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ${f x}$

-1. The Election of Directors: FOR AGAINST ABSTAIN To ratify the appointment of Ernst & 2. [] [] [] Young LLP as the independent registered public accounting firm of CLASS I NOMINEES: o Navdeep S. Sooch o William P. Wood [ ] FOR ALL NOMINEES Silicon Laboratories Inc. for the [ ] WITHHOLD AUTHORITY o Laurence G. Walker fiscal year ending December 31, FOR ALL NOMINEES 2005. [ ] FOR ALL EXCEPT In accordance with the discretion of the proxy holders, to act upon all matters incident to the conduct of the meeting and upon other (See instructions below) matters as may properly come before the meeting.
-THE BOARD OF DIRECTORS RECOMMENDS A VOTE IN FAVOR OF THE DIRECTORS LISTED ABOVE AND IN FAVOR OF THE APPOINTMENT OF ERNST & YOUNG LLP.
-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS SPECIFIED ABOVE.
-IF NO SPECIFICATION IS MADE, THIS PROXY WILL BE VOTED IN FAVOR OF THE ELECTION OF THE DIRECTORS LISTED ABOVE AND IN FAVOR OF THE APPOINTMENT OF ERNST & YOUNG LLP.
-INSTRUCTION: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: o
+1. The Election of Directors:

+O FOR ALL NOMINEES CLASS II NOMINEES:

+- m Necip Sayiner

+- m David R. Welland

+- m Harvey B. Cash

+In accordance with the discretion of the proxy holders, to act upon all matters incident to the conduct of the meeting and upon other matters as may properly come before the meeting.

+2. To ratify the appointment of Ernst & Young ${\mbox{\scriptsize 0}}$ for the fiscal year ending December 30,

+LLP as the independent registered public accounting firm of Silicon Laboratories Inc.

+FOR AGAINST ABSTAIN

+O FOR ALL EXCEPT (See instructions below)

+WITHHOLD AUTHORITY

-To change the address on your account, please check the box at right and indicate your new [] address in the address space above.
+INSTRUCTION: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: I directors listed above and IN FAVOR OF the appointment of Ernst & Young LLP.
+This Proxy, when properly executed, will be voted as specified above.
+If no specification is made, this Proxy will be voted IN FAVOR OF the election of the directors listed above and IN FAVOR OF the appointment of Ernst & Young LLP.
+To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.

-Signature of Stockholder \\\\

-\\\\\ Date: \\\\

-\\\\\ Signature of Stockholder \\\\\

-Date:

-NOTE: Please sign exactly as your name or names appear on this Proxy.
-When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If the signer is a partnership, please sign in partnership name by authorized person.
+Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are h Signature of Stockholder Date: eld jointly, each holder should sign.
+When signing as executor, administrator, attorney, trustee in full corporate name by duly authorized officer, giving full title as such.
+If the signer is a

+The Board of Directors recommends a vote IN FAVOR OF the

+This Proxy is Solicited on Behalf of the Board of Directors of